I was 22 when I moved abroad alone for the first time.

 If I had come to Toulouse with a friend, I wouldn’t have been forced to get out there and use the Internet to my advantage like that – and I may never have made all the wonderful friends that I did.

-Problem #4: When I moved to France, I also arrived with nowhere to live (I found it too hard to look for an apartment where I didn’t know anyone from abroad).
-I ended up getting lucky and living with a friend, that I had made upon my arrival, for several weeks…before finding an apartment.
+Problem #4: When I moved to France, I also arrived with nowhere to live (Airbnb didn’t exist then and, well, good luck trying to find a permanent living arrangement from another country).
+I ended up getting lucky and living with a friend, who I had met upon my arrival, for several weeks…before finding an apartment.
 The problem in France is that, in order to get an apartment, you must have a bank account set up.
 But in order to set up bank account, you have to have an apartment/address.
 You can see my predicament…In the end, I sorted it out and ended up living with an Italian girl that I met through another friend I made on couchsurfing.
-Let’s just say that it did not end well….
+Let’s just say that it did not end well…

 After finding out, she said that I could stay there until the end of the month….then a few minutes later, she changed her mind, ordering me to leave her place that very minute.
 Amidst yelling at me, she started throwing my stuff out of the apartment – “Tu t’en vas” (you must leave) she repeated over and over.